Vercel AI SDK runtime authorization

 How is this different from AI SDK's built-in needsApproval?

-Does authorization slow down streaming responses?
+Does enforcement slow down streaming responses?

 Does this work with useChat and useCompletion hooks?